aslotte/aslotte.github.io/_posts/2020-03-12-ml-net-with-azure-stream-analytics.md

 ![](/images/post-images/assemblyref.png)

-With these changes you should now be able to run your job locally and in the output window you'll see real-time predictions on each incoming transaction
+With these changes you should now be able to run your job locally and in the output window you'll see real-time predictions on each incoming transaction.

 ![](/images/post-images/asarunning.png)

 ## Conclusion

+In this post I've walked you through how to get started with real-time inference using Azure Stream Analytics and ML.NET.
+I'm thrilled to see this addition to Azure Stream Analytic's capabilities, and the steps taken to make ML.NET a first-class citizen in Azure.
+Happy coding!